autotelicum/Smooth-CoffeeScript/literate/histogram.md

 %
 % ☕

-> This literate program is _interactive_ in its HTML form.
+> This literate program is _interactive_ in its HTML~5~ form.
 Edit a CoffeeScript segment to try it.
 You can see the generated JavaScript as you modify a CoffeeScript function by typing 'show name' after its definition.

 ## Photo histogram